FAQs Get information in advance

 - We register all data and documents necessary for the universities’ admission procedures.

-- We inform you about the result of our evaluation.
+- We inform you about your evaluation result.

 uni-assist universities may access and edit these data.